 According to WHO- World Health Organization, you should get the following vaccinations for travel to Mongolia: adult diphtheria & Tetanus, Hepatitis A & B, measles, mumps, & rubella (MMR), typhoid, varicella.
 And for long-term travel, you are recommended the following vaccinations: influenza, pneumonia, rabies, and TB (tuberculosis).

-In winter, the biggest threats are the flu and pneumonia, which spread like wildfire in November.
-Take some precautions like eating and drinking safe- always use boiled water or sealed bottled water.
-Mongolia is harshly cold so one should be little careful with Hypothermia – stay as warm as possible.
+In winter, the most significant threats are the flu and pneumonia, which spread like wildfire in November.
+Take some precautions, like eating and drinking safe- always use boiled water or sealed bottled water.
+Mongolia is harshly cold, so one should be a little careful with Hypothermia – stay as warm as possible.

 In the capital Ulaanbaatar, there are, of course, best health cares readily available with modern facilities, but it is wise to choose hospitals and doctors carefully.
 As for health care in the countryside, it can be generalized as below par, although the medical sector is still trying to improve.
 While in Mongolia, female travelers are strongly advised to carry tampons and sanitary napkins with them as they aren’t readily available outside the main cities.
 It is a rare case, but if you have some severe emergency, they may have to evacuate you to Seoul or Beijing.
 Another essential part of traveling is your insurance; make sure your travel insurance comes to rescue recovering your loss.